Jennifer Blesh

 Postdoctoral Research Fellow, 2015-2017

 As a postdoctoral fellow at the University of Michigan, Vivian collaborated on an interdisciplinary project investigating relationships between policy, agricultural practices, and social-ecological resilience of food systems for the family farming sector in Brazil.
-She is currently a P.R.I.M.E.
-Research Fellow, funded by the German Academic Exchange Service (DAAD) and the Marie Curie Program of the European Commission.
-In 2018, Vivian will join Wageningen University for an Ecological Design of Foodscapes postdoc position, which includes the opportunity to transition to a tenure track faculty position within Wageningen.
+She is currently the Research Chair in Sustainable Agriculture and Climate Action at Bishop’s University in Quebec.

 PhD, 2022